LogoLogo

 PreviousDataNextSamples

-Last updated 7 months ago
+Last updated 3 days ago

 Was this helpful?

 For files smaller than 16 MB, you can directly retrieve the MD5 checksum using our endpoints.
 Make an API GET call to the https://ica.illumina.com/ica/rest/api/projects/{projectId}/data/{dataId} endpoint specifying the data Id you want to check and the corresponding project ID.
 The response you receive will be in JSON format, containing various file metadata.
 Within the JSON response, look for the objectETag field.
 This value is the MD5 checksum for the file you have queried.
-You can compare this checksum with the one you compute locally ot ensure the file's integrity.
+You can compare this checksum with the one you compute locally to ensure file integrity.

 For larger files, the process is different due to computation limitations.
 In these cases, we recommend using a dedicated pipeline on our platform to explicitly calculate the MD5 checksum.
 Below you can find both a main.nf file and the corresponding XML for a possible Nextflow pipeline to calculate the MD5 checksum for FASTQ files.